3410/7100 – Code of Conduct Part 1

 Suspension from Transportation

-Suspension from athletic participation, extra curricular activities and other privileges
+Suspension from athletic participation, extracurricular activities, and other privileges

-A student subjected to suspension from athletic participation, extra-curricular activities or other privileges is not entitled to a full hearing pursuant to Education Law §3214.
+A student subjected to suspension from athletic participation, extra-curricular activities or other privileges is not entitled to a full hearing under Education Law §3214.
 However, the student and the student’s parent will be provided with a reasonable opportunity for an informal conference with the building administrator or designee to discuss the conduct and the penalty involved.

 In-school suspension